nmlevin11/Project3/lifestyle.md

 dataset: lifestyle, entertainment, business, social media, technology, and world.
 Results for the other channels can be seen in their respective reports.
-The full dataset contains 61 attributes for each article, but we will focus our attention on the following six predictor variables for summarizing and modeling.
+The full dataset contains 61 attributes for each article, but we will focus our attention on shares as the response variable and the following six predictor variables for summarizing and modeling.

 1.  num_hrefs: Number of links
 2.  n_tokens_title: Number of words in the title